 Rydal School, St Andrews and Sussex Universities.
 B.Sc and D.Phil in optical physics.

 Subsequently I worked at Cosworth Engineering and at BAE Systems plc on the design of submarine propulsion systems.
+More trips to Russia; also to India, Indonesia and Korea.

 I was fascinated by physics from an early age; through circumstance, I have a good knowledge of chemistry and engineering; interdisciplinary projects interest me.